 Secura Grand blocks are used for both cut and fill designs and fill wall designs.
 The placement of the blocks is simple, with a nib holding them in place (a nib at the rear of the blocks ensures stability and automatically creates the correct angle of set back).
 They can be built at a rate of 40–50m² per day.
 (A three man team on site can build approximately 40 m2 per day.)

 Certain types of retaining wall require maintenance after installation.
 Concrete crib and timber crib products are stackable and are dry-installed.
-See our Secura retaining walls design guide for more information.
+Visit our dedicated Secura retaining walls page for more information.

 Specifying curved retaining walls

 Secura blocks have a shape that allows them to be easily designed and built up into curved retaining walls, unlike crib systems, standard concrete blocks and shuttered concrete systems.